Andrew-Fryer/LibAFL_personal/fuzzers/libfuzzer_libpng/README.md

 In contrast to other fuzzer examples, this setup uses `fuzz_loop_for`, to occasionally respawn the fuzzer executor.
 While this costs performance, it can be useful for targets with memory leaks or other instabilities.
-If your target is really instable, however, consider exchanging the `InProcessExecutor` for a `ForkserverExecutor` instead.
+If your target is really unstable, however, consider exchanging the `InProcessExecutor` for a `ForkserverExecutor` instead.

 It also uses the `introspection` feature, printing fuzzer stats during execution.